 Who are the Nobles?

-The lords and princes of the various nations in Middle Earth are counted among the Nobles, as well as those who have descended from royal bloodlines.
+The lords and ladies of the various nations in Middle Earth are counted among the Nobles, as well as those who have descended from royal bloodlines.
 They span all races and various nations, making for a very diverse archetype.
 The Nobles tend to work best with their loyal subjects of the same nation, who they lead into battle.
 If any character without the Noble trait wants to get that title, there is no need to marry a princess, they can just attach the Diligent Noble card and get the trait.

 - Core Set